kevgo/run-that-app/README.md

 ### Q&A

-#### Wouldn't it be more appropriate to use the package manager of my system to install third-party applications?
+#### Why not use the package manager of my system to install third-party applications?

-Yes if your and everybody else's package manager installs a version that works for all your use cases.
+Do it if your and everybody else's package manager installs all needed tools at versions that work for your use cases.

 #### What if an app does not provide binaries for my platform?

-If the app is not essential, you can provide the `--allow-unavailable` switch and _run-that-app_ will simply do nothing, including not exiting with an error.
+If the app is not essential, you can provide the `--ignore-unavailable` switch and _run-that-app_ will simply do nothing, including not exiting with an error.

 #### What if I compile an app that doesn't provide binaries for my platform myself?

-Add your version to the PATH and call _run-that-app_ with the `--use-global-app` switch to make it run your app.
+Add your version to the PATH and call _run-that-app_ with the `--include-global` switch to make it run your app.
 In this case _run-that-app_ does not guarantee that the app has the correct version.

 #### What about apps that require a dependency like NodeJS or Python?

-Use the package manager of those platforms to run that app!
+Use the package manager of those frameworks to run that app!